 President Napolitano has some words of wisdom for women seeking leadership positions.
 “If you want to be a leader, you have to have the courage to believe that you can be one,” she said.
 “Believing is the first requirement of achieving.
 Then, and this is just as important, you have to have the courage to get in the game.”

 The UCPath Center welcomes women leaders with open arms, as women comprise 71 percent of its management teams.
-Women are currently leading the following UCPath Center teams: Production Director Gayelea Allison; Human Resources Business Partner Cindy Ferrini; Finance Manager Khristine Barraza; Operational Liaison Director Susan Pihl, Interim Employee Services Director Angelina Gomez and Quality and Performance Management Manager Stephanie Madison.
+Women are currently leading the following UCPath Center teams: Production Director Gayelea Allison; Finance Manager Khristine Barraza; Operational Liaison Director Susan Pihl, Employee Services Director Angelina Gomez and Strategic Solutions/Product Manager Danielle Griffin.

 UC’s 2017 Staff Workforce profile (the 2018 is now posted)has reported the overall representation of women staff at the University of California has remained high over time.